 Table 11-1 summarizes the acreages for wetlands potentially indirectly impacted by one or more factor.
-Depending upon which methodology was used, 53% to 55% of wetlands received a rating of 1, with one factor potentially indirectly impacting the wetland; 41% to 43% of wetlands received a rating of 2, with two factors potentially indirectly impacting the wetland; 3% of wetlands received a rating of 3, with three factors potentially indirectly impacting the wetland; less than 1% of wetlands received a rating of 4, with four factors potentially indirectly impacting the wetland; and less than 0.1% of wetlands received a rating of 5, with five factors potentially indirectly impacting the wetland.
-Additional information, such as which factors could potentially indirectly impact each particular wetland, is provided in Reference (7) and Reference (27) (Attachment A).
+Depending upon which methodology was used, 53% to 55% of wetlands received a rating of 1, with one factor potentially indirectly impacting the wetland; 41% to 43% of wetlands received a rating of 2, with two factors potentially indirectly impacting the wetland; 3% of wetlands received a rating of 3, with three factors potentially indirectly impacting the wetland; less than 1% of wetlands received a rating of 4, with four factors potentially indirectly impacting the wetland; indirectly impacting the wetland; and less than 0.1% of wetlands received a rating of 5, with five factors potentially indirectly impacting the wetland; and less than 0.1% of wetlands received a rating of 5, with five factors could potentially indirectly impact each particular wetland, is provided in Reference (7) and Reference (27) (Attachment A).